burst-apps-team/burst-wiki/docs/en/brs-linux-installation.md

 **`java -jar burst.jar`**

-You will see somethign similar to the following output:
+You will see something similar to the following output:

 ```
 Nov 29, 2018 4:28:33 PM brs.Burst loadProperties